Domestic flights may resume by May 18: Aarogya Setu app mandatory for passengers

 The airlines are likely to begins operations from major routes like Delhi, Mumbai and Bengaluru, which are commercially more viable as compared to only shorter distance flights that would be restricted to green zones, which are mostly tier II and tier III cities.

-According to Business Standard report quotes a draft : People whose Aarogya Setu app is not 'green' are not to be allowed inside the terminal building.
+According to Business Standard report quotes a draft: People whose Aarogya Setu app is not 'green' are not to be allowed inside the terminal building.
 Persons above 80 years will also be restricted in the first phase of resumption.

 COVID-19 crisis: As PM Modi hold talks with CMs, Delhi govt claims zero fatalities in 24 hours